guoyk93/summer/README.md

 ## Core Concept

-By using generics, `summer` allows you to use the basic `summar.Context`, or extend your own `Context` type, without changing programming paradigm.
+By using generics, `summer` allows you to use the basic `summer.Context`, or create your own `Context` type, without changing programming paradigm.

 ## Features